This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Avoid photos with:

-- Filters or poor-quality
+- Filters or poor quality

 - Anyone who will not be housesitting with you

 You want to spell out what makes you the perfect house sitter for them.
-Instead of listing out all of the reasons why you’re great, use this section to show the house sitters why they should pick you to be their house sitter.
+Instead of listing out all the reasons why you’re great, use this section to show the house sitters why they should pick you to be their house sitter.

 3. Why You Want to House Sit